8 Basis of Regulations

 8.2.2.12 Other Federal Agency Actions

 Other U.S. federal agencies and programs are actively involved in PFAS-related matters; however, their work largely focuses on data generation and analysis to help inform regulations/restrictions/regulatory action.
 These federal programs often provide valuable information, guidance, and resources for state regulatory and public health agencies.
-For example, the U.S. Centers for Disease Control and Prevention (CDC) National Health and Nutrition Examination Survey (NHANES) program provides valuable information about human exposure to chemicals (CDC 2022).
-Since 1999, the NHANES program has been providing an assessment of the exposure of the U.S. population to a small subgroup of PFAAs.
-This information is useful to scientists and regulatory agencies to understand “background” (that is, likely nonsite-related) human exposure levels and trends over time.
-In 2013-2014 CDC expanded their NHANES analysis to include evaluation of PFAAs in serum and urine (Kato et al. 2018).
+For example, the U.S. Centers for Disease Control and Prevention (CDC) National Health and Nutrition Examination Survey (NHANES) program provides valuable information about human exposure to chemicals (CDC 2023).
+Since 1999, the NHANES program has been providing an assessment of the exposure of the U.S. population to a small subgroup of PFAS.
+This information (PFAS concentrations in blood, serum, urine samples) is useful to scientists and regulatory agencies to understand “background” (that is, likely nonsite-related) human exposure levels and trends over time.
+In 2013-2014 CDC expanded their NHANES analysis to include evaluation of PFAS in serum and urine (Kato et al. 2018).

 Under the Superfund Amendments and Reauthorization Act of 1986 (SARA) [42 U.S.C.
 9601 et seq.] amendment to CERCLA (or Superfund) [42 U.S.C.
 9601 et seq.], the U.S. Department of Health and Human Services, Agency for Toxic Substances and Disease Registry (ATSDR) was established to assess the potential public health risk from exposure to hazardous substances commonly found at National Priorities List facilities.
 CERCLA provides ATSDR with the authority to develop toxicological profiles that describe the health effects of these hazardous substances and to support site-specific response actions with health consultations and/or exposure investigations.
 A description of ATSDR’s actions regarding PFAS is on their web page (ATSDR 2018).
 In May 2021, ATSDR released a final Toxicological Profile for Perfluoroalkyls (ATSDR 2021).
 In this revision, the agency discussed potential human health risks related to 14 specific PFAS and derived “provisional intermediate Minimal Risk Levels” (MRLs) for PFOA, PFNA, PFOS, and PFHxS.